CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 we see  that label to be predicted is `mutagenic`.

 We create labels and remove them from data, such that we do not use them as features.
-We also prepare indices of train, test and validation data here.
+We also prepare indices of train and test data here.
 ```@example mutagenesis
 targets = map(i -> i[labelkey], samples)
 foreach(i -> delete!(i, labelkey), samples)

-train_indices = 1:length(samples)-val_num-test_num
+train_indices = 1:length(samples)-test_num
-val_indices = length(samples)-val_num-test_num+1:length(samples)-test_num
 test_indices = length(samples)-test_num+1:length(samples)
 ```